liferay-search/liferay-docs/en/developer/reference/articles/02-tooling/maven/07-building-an-osgi-module-jar-with-maven.markdown

 If you have an existing Liferay module built with Maven that you created from scratch, or you're upgrading your Maven project from a previous version of
-@product@, your project probably can't generate an executable OSGi JAR.
+@sharepoint@, your project probably can't generate an executable OSGi JAR.
 Don't fret!
 You can do this by making a few minor configurations in your module's POMs.